TophatSynth/medic_backup/Lecture Notes/Week 7/Endocrine system.md

 	- H-P-Adrenal axis
 		- Eg cortisol feedback mechanism
 		- Stimulated by stress (exercise/hypoglycemia) or can be diurnal (peaks at 6-8am, dips at 12-2am)
-		- Main effects - glucose mobilisation #tofinish, blood pressure, sensitivity to catecholamines
+		- Main effects - glucose mobilisation (glucose into the blood), blood pressure, sensitivity to catecholamines
 - Pancreas
 	- Acts as both endocrine and exocrine glands
 	- Endocrine cells - islets of Langerhans embedded within the acinar cells